Zhoukoudian Peking Man Site: Peking Man Site

 Locality 1, also known as Peking Man Site, was the first to be discovered, in 1921, under the direction of local quarry men.
 The site was originally a natural limestone cave, although the roof had long since collapsed, spreading a layer of breccia and rubble across the top of the deposits.
 Early excavations in 1921 and 1923 revealed evidence of human habitation from 200,000 to 500,000 years ago.
 The cave was excavated from 1927-37, yielding 200 human fossils (from 40 individuals) identified as Homo erectus, more than 10,000 lithic pieces, several cinder layers indicating fire use in early man, as well as animal fossils from 200 separate species.
 The bulk of this material was lost in 1941 during the Japanese occupation and has never been recovered.
 Excavations recommenced in 1949 and continued to yield fossils and artefacts, making this site one of the most fruitful sources of material from the Middle Pleistocene era.

 A total of 13 layers have been excavated at the site to a depth of nearly 40 m.

 Layers below this have been shown by test-pit excavation not to contain fossils or lithics and have never been excavated.

 Upper Cave

 Situated on the upper part of Dragon Bone Hill, this cave was discovered in 1930, and excavated from 1933–34, during which time the roof and north-facing opening were removed.
 Excavations found evidence of human habitation in the cave dating back to 10,000 to 20,000 years ago.
 The cave was divided into an upper-level living quarters, and a lower-level burial ground, while a small recess on the lower level acted as a natural animal trap.
 Finds unearthed included three human skulls, and other remains from at least eight individuals identified as archaic Homo sapiens, tools and ornaments made from stone and bone, and numerous animal bones, including complete skeletons of large mammals caught in the lower-level trap.
 Also, white powder sprinkled around the remains on the lower level indicated the inhabitants practiced burial rites.

+The age for the Upper Cave specimen was revised to an age of 39,000–36,300 years ago, and being affiliated with modern homo sapiens.